aarav22/The-New-Geography/README.md

 # The-New-Geography
-APIs are removed, enter your own APIs
+Please note that API tokens are removed, enter tokens before using.